Cyb3rV1c/ThreadVeil/README.md

 **Description :**

-An advanced Windows tool that uses RC4 encryption to inject shellcode via the Remote Thread Hijacking technique, incorporating API obfuscation to obscure IAT visibility and evade detection by antivirus software
+An advanced Windows tool that uses RC4 encryption to inject shellcode via the Remote Thread Hijacking technique, incorporating API obfuscation to obscure IAT visibility and evade detection by AVs

 # Features